Bionif92/Cursos-de-Programacion/React/React.md

 ### Component Composition: The Special children Prop

-Prop set by react, is not an atribbute, it refer to the content between the component tags
+Children: Prop set by react, is not an atribbute, it refer to the content between the component tags

 ````
 export  default  function  TabButton(props) {